 On another site, the pirates had added lots of smut to the beginning of each sentence in my free short stories.
 They had used Smashwords logo and formatting on their sites, so I’ve informed Smashwords of this and they are kindly looking into it.

-Then I found another article on the same problem hitting authors including Philip Pullman, Robin Stevens and Maz Evans who have “reacted angrily to a new website offering free illegal downloads of their books”.
+Then I found another article published on The Bookseller on the same problem hitting authors including Philip Pullman, Robin Stevens and Maz Evans who have “reacted angrily to a new website offering free illegal downloads of their books”.
 They have their publishers able to sort the problem out, all I have is me!

 So it is always worth setting these things up and monitoring them.
 I just wished hosting companies were quicker off the mark closing down these dodgy websites that are not only giving away books for free but altering some of the content in the authors name.